hackclub/hackclub/workshops/github_pages/README.md

 # Clone into Cloud9

 Go into your Cloud9 workspace and choose an area to clone your repository.
 You want to find the terminal that starts with "bash".
-If it isnt there open a new terminal.
+If it isn't there open a new terminal.
 (Instructions directly below)

 Now that we have a place to put our code, we want to set up a way to edit our